basimkhajwal/RayTracer/README.md

 ### Choice of Technology

-In order to build the application, I need to first decide which programming language to use to build it in.
-The industry standard for rendering systems is using C++ since it provides a high degree of low level support which allows you to optimise efficient code, also C++ provides very little overhead meaning its memory usage is often far lower as well.
+In order to build the application, I had to first decide which programming language to use to build it in.
+The industry standard for rendering systems is using C++ since it provides a high degree of low level support which allows you to optimise efficient code, also C++ provides very little overhead meaning its memory usage is often far lower than others.
 However, for this project I have decided to use a different programming language called Scala.
 This language is more expressive and higher level meaning it would require less program code to be written than the equivalent in C++, so would require less development time.
 Another advantage is that it runs on the Java Virtual Machine (JVM), as a result the program, once compiled, can be run on any system supporting Java and the JVM is a highly optimised system which will provide a fast runtime (although not as fast as C++).

-An experimental ray tracer <sup>[[6](#6)]</sup> was run as a benchmark to compare the performances of languages.
+A useful tool in helping my decision was an experimental ray tracer <sup>[[6](#6)]</sup> which was run as a benchmark to compare the performances of languages.
 It showed that Scala is roughly 3 times slower than the same algorithm written in C++, but it used less than half the number of lines of code.
 For a large project with many developers C++ is a good choice, but in my case Scala's conciseness outweighs the relatively small performance loss.
 In addition, Scala is easier to maintain and debug therefore even more time would be saved in development when reasoning about the algorithms.

 ## Project Development

 ### Ray Tracing Algorithm

+The overall rendering algorithm I will use throughout the rest of my project, as mentioned earlier, will be the ray tracing algorithm.
+Within my code, I have gone deeper into breaking down each stage of the rendering process into separate into sections which can then be developed separately and linked together to form the final product.
+A major benefit of separating the sections is that it will make the code much simpler to maintain and test for bugs.
+For example, if I notice that the image is actually upside down then I could quickly trace that there is an error in the implementation of my file saving code.
+However, each time I separate out the code it will create more latency and waste time communicating between each section of the program so a balance needs to be made to decide how many sections I will create.

+My final decision for sections was mainly influenced by reading the code of the implementations of the code of the PBRT render<sup>[[9](#9)]</sup> and from the Minilight<sup>[[6](#6)]</sup> renderer.

+Create diagram showing:
+PARSER -> RENDERER -> SAMPLER -> CAMERA -> INTEGRATOR ->

+Describe the uses of:
+SHAPE, PRIMITIVE, SCATTERING-FUNCTION, LIGHT, MATERIAL

 ### Camera Simulation